5 recommended OTC drugs

 Does Detralex really work?

-Blood in stool — always hemorrhoids?
+Blood in the stool — always hemorrhoids?

-In pregnancy — what can I take?
+During pregnancy — what can I take?

 See also